YofiY/z2zlib-proposal/z2zlib-proposal.md

 2. Channel Setup:
    - Peers agree on initial state and channel parameters.
-   - A smart contract is deployed on-chain to handle potential disputes.
+   - A smart contract is optionally deployed on-chain to handle potential disputes.
    - Both parties lock collateral (if required) in the smart contract.
-   - The channel is now open for off-chain transactions.
+   - The channel is now open for off-chain state-changes.

 #### State Management